 The Anker Nebula X1 is a portable home theater projector primarily marketed for outdoor use.
 It's a medium-sized projector with a retractable handle for easy portability.
-It can be bought with an additional accessory pack containing a carrying case, a set of microphones for hosting duties or karaoke nights, and two extra wireless speakers, turning the unit into a true 200W speaker setup; without the extra speakers, the unit itself acts as a 40W speaker.
+It can be purchased with an additional accessory pack containing a carrying case, a set of microphones for hosting duties or karaoke nights, and two extra wireless speakers, transforming the unit into a true 200W speaker setup.
+Without the extra speakers, the unit itself acts as a 40W speaker.

 The unit has a full suite of image correction features, such as auto keystone and autofocus, alongside auto screen fit and an automatically tilting lens for easy positioning.
 The projector comes with Android OS 11, with official Netflix integration, and Dolby Vision support.
 It's capable of projecting an 80-inch image at a distance of 5.2 to 8.7 feet, up to a 300-inch image at 20 to 32.5 feet.